Gucchi Pulao

 Add the remaining 2 tablespoon of ghee to the same pan.

-Add 1 cup of thinly sliced onions to the pan and saute until they turn light brown in color, stirring frequently.
+Now, add 1 cup of thinly sliced onions to the pan and saute until they turn light brown, stirring frequently.

 Stir gently.